 Reading Span Working Memory Test

-In this working memory test, you read a series of sentences and are asked to remember the final word of each sentence while also performing a distractor task, such as solving math problems or identifying whether a sentence is true or false.
+In this working memory test, you read a series of sentences and asked to remember the final word of each sentence while also performing a distractor task, such as solving math problems or identifying whether a sentence is true or false.
 After a set of sentences, you recall the final words in the correct order.

 Operation Span Working Memory Test